 - Regular weekend visits from your student

-Dr Saler recommends consulting a college counselor or other professional if parents or freshmen students aren’t achieving their goals at college.
+Dr Saler recommends consulting a college counselor or other professional if parents or freshmen students aren’t preparing to achieve college goals.
 Most schools have a counseling center with free services; counseling prevents situations from worsening and teaches invaluable skills.

 If you have any questions or thoughts about sending your kids to college, please comment below…